Adri-Noir/iOSMovieApp/README.md

 # About
 This is a project for iOS class on FER hosted by Five

-I'm pretty happy how the 2nd homework turned out.
+I'm pretty happy with how the 2nd homework turned out.
 The code could be formatted better but I tried my best with the limited time I had.
 Extra features I implemented are: